Holiday Let Guest Welcome Book Template

 Holiday home owners and guests all have a responsibility to encourage responsible tourism, so let your guests know what they should do to follow the guidelines in your area.

 Include tips on saving energy in your holiday let, this will save money on bills as well as reduce your guests’ carbon footprint.
-For some reason, guests have a habit of putting the heating on full blast and then opening windows because it’s too hot (to the annoyance of owners).
+For some reason, guests have a habit of putting the heating on full blast and then opening windows because it’s too hot.

 Check-out instructions

-To help avoid last-minute phone calls, problems and ensure a quick turnaround of the property for the next guests, tell your guests how your check-out works.
-When are they supposed to leave and what are their responsibilities when departing.
+To ensure a quick turnaround of the property for the next guests, tell your guests how your check-out works.
+When they should leave, and what their responsibilities are when departing.

-For example, make sure doors and windows are locked, where to leave the keys, what to do with bed linen and towels, turn off the lights, what temperature to leave the thermostat on (or remind them to turn off the air conditioning) take out the rubbish and dispose of perishable food.
+For example, make sure doors and windows are locked, where to leave the keys, what to do with bed linen and towels, turn off the lights, take out the rubbish and dispose of perishable food.

 Guest feedback